scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap--snap-confinement.md

 Snap confinement is a **security feature** which only works on Ubuntu OS.
 If you're using any non-Ubuntu OS with **snapd** installed this **feature** is entirely broken.

-This is the reason [Nextcloud-snap](https://github.com/nextcloud-snap/nextcloud-snap) is officially not supported on non-Ubuntu OS.
+This is the reason [Nextcloud-snap](https://github.com/nextcloud-snap/nextcloud-snap) is not supported on non-Ubuntu OS.

-Generally snap confinement prevents the Linux kernel from allowing the Snap to touch your home directory or any other directory outside of the confined snap.

-So unless you allow the [Nextcloud snap to **access removable media**](https://github.com/nextcloud-snap/nextcloud-snap#removable-media) in `/mnt` or `/media` you will not be able to access any other directory.
-Confinement is a great security feature, but what can you do to access your home directory from within your Nextcloud-snap instance?
+So unless you allow the [Nextcloud snap to **access removable media**](https://github.com/nextcloud-snap/nextcloud-snap#removable-media) in `/mnt` or `/media` you will not be able to access any other directory outside of the confinement.
+Snap confinement is a great security feature, but what can you do to access your home directory from within your Nextcloud-snap instance?

 > INFO:
 >